 The Lake Lanier Association spearheads the only initiative to save and protect the islands.
 The islands that dot the middle of Lanier are wonderful, irreplaceable assets.
 They provide opportunities for wildlife habitat, beaches and coves for recreation, fishing spots and general enjoyment on Lake Lanier.
 As more and more of the shoreline erodes and falls into the lake, these areas between the islands become shallower and less usable for safe recreation.
 There are some areas on the Lake where the entire island has disappeared as a result of constant erosion.
 The loss of these islands is not only a loss for recreation but also for storage capacity as the sediment added to the lake reduces the storage capacity for drinking water storage.

-To date, three phases of Rip-Rap projects have been successfully completed.
-In total 12 islands and a little under two miles of shoreline has been protected since the initiative’s inception in 2014.
-The largest phase was completed in May 2020.
-Rip-rap stone was installed across 6,100 linear feet of shoreline or over a mile.
+A prior rip rap installation was completed in May 2020, the association’s largest rip rap installation effort to date.
+During that phase, rip rap stone was installed across 6,100 linear feet of shoreline, or just over a mile.
 This project protected three islands near the Old Federal Park campground and four located in the Three Sisters Islands chain.
 9,600 tons or 19,200,000 pounds of stone was used to armor these seven islands.

 Protecting our shoreline provides stabilization which decreases erosion thus protecting water quality by keeping sediment out of the lake.
-The riprap also assists in dissipating wave energy heading back in the opposite direction towards the lake.
-If you like to fish, riprap areas are not bad places to search for fish either.
-We only have so much shoreline and we need to protect it.
+The rip rap also assists in dissipating wave energy heading back in the opposite direction towards the lake.
+If you like to fish, rip rap areas are not bad places to search for fish either.

 WHY WE NEED RIP RAP